-Tarta Spanaki - Spinach & Kalamata Olive Tart
+Tarta Spanaki - Spinach and Kalamata Olive Tart

 - 2 tbsp extra - virgin olive oil